-Our Family Program is essential to loved ones of our clients so that they can learn about addiction, understand its impact on their relationships, begin the process of healing from emotional burn-out, and focus on how to prepare for life after their loved one completes residential treatment.
+Our Family Weekend is essential to loved ones of our clients so that they can learn about addiction, understand its impact on their relationships, begin the process of healing from emotional burn-out, and focus on how to prepare for life after their loved one completes residential treatment.

-In our experience, we find that loved ones who attend the Family & Couples Program have a significant advantage over families and individuals who do not attend some form of family or marital therapy.
+In our experience, we find that loved ones who attend the Family & Couples Weekend have a significant advantage over families and individuals who do not attend some form of family or marital therapy.
 By changing the family dynamic at home, clients are better equipped in maintaining the positive change achieved during treatment.

-Why We Added the Couples Program
+Why We Added the Couples Day

 Family members and partners often share overlapping issues in the healing journey, but there are many specific issues that relate only to couples impacted by addiction.
 For example, partners of people with addictions often feel that they have experienced a profound betrayal of some sort since they believe that their spouse/partner has “chosen” alcohol or drugs over their relationship.
 For this reason, an important starting point in the couple’s journey to healing is learning how to overcome resentment while also rebuilding trust in the relationship.

 Finally, the Family Weekend is offered on the first 3 days (Friday, Saturday, Sunday) while the Couples Day is offered on the 4th day (Monday).